mosabbir4210/Zabbix-Setup-Azure/README.md

 - SNMP-based monitoring for routers and switches
 - Grafana integration for advanced dashboards
 - Scalable multi-host and multi-environment monitoring

+📎 Additional Documentation

+For environment details and troubleshooting, see:

+documentation/azure-notes.md

+documentation/troubleshooting.md

 ## 👤 Author